uphoffjs/FantasyWritingApp/cypress/docs/cypress-best-practices.md

 ---

-## Summary Checklist
+## Summary Checklist (Cypress.io Best Practices)

+**Critical Rules from Official Documentation:**
-- [ ] Start local development server before running tests
+- [ ] ✅ Start server BEFORE Cypress - never within tests
+- [ ] ✅ Set `baseUrl` in config - enables relative URLs
-- [ ] Always use `data-cy` attributes for element selection
+- [ ] ✅ Use `data-cy` attributes - never CSS selectors
-- [ ] Write independent, isolated tests
+- [ ] ✅ Write independent tests - no coupling
+- [ ] ✅ Use cy.session() with validation - cache auth
-- [ ] Clean state before tests, not after
+- [ ] ✅ Clean state BEFORE tests - not after
-- [ ] Configure baseUrl to avoid hardcoding URLs
-- [ ] Avoid arbitrary waits - wait for specific conditions
+- [ ] ✅ Use assertions/intercepts - no arbitrary waits
-- [ ] Use cy.session() for caching authentication
+- [ ] ✅ Test only your app - no external sites
-- [ ] Choose appropriate data seeding strategy
+- [ ] ✅ Use aliases/closures - no variable assignment
+- [ ] ✅ Prefer API operations for setup - faster than UI

+**Additional Project Standards:**
-- [ ] Intercept and control network requests
+- [ ] Use `cy.comprehensiveDebug()` in beforeEach
-- [ ] Configure timeouts based on your app's needs
+- [ ] Test across different viewports
 - [ ] Create custom commands for common operations
-- [ ] Test across different viewports
+- [ ] Configure appropriate timeouts
-- [ ] Never test external sites
+- [ ] Use environment-specific configurations
 - [ ] Run linting before committing test code
-- [ ] Use environment-specific configurations for different stages

 ---

-*This document is based on official Cypress best practices and adapted specifically for the FantasyWritingApp React Native project.*
+*This document is directly aligned with [Official Cypress Best Practices](https://docs.cypress.io/guides/references/best-practices) and adapted specifically for the FantasyWritingApp React Native project.
+When in doubt, refer to the official Cypress documentation.*